 “The Navigator has an important role” says manager of radiation oncology at Adena.
 “Their job is to support and educate patients preparing them for their cancer journey.
 They’re a bridge between the patient and the physician.
 They are also there for emotional support for patient and caregiver.”

 Patient navigators help arrange transportation and language translation services, ensure that medical records are at appointments, and help make sure patients and their caregivers are satisfied with their experience at Adena.

 Tips for Using a Nurse Navigator

 If you’ve been assigned a patient navigator, make sure you take advantage of this valuable resource.
-Here are four tips for using a patient navigator.
+Here are four tips for using a Nurse Navigator.